zhenry9/mrb-docs/docs/source/how-to/sell-a-keg.rst

    Keg Identification Tag.

 We fill out our info on the big sticker and stick it to the keg.
 These stickers can sometimes be hard to get off kegs, so it's helpful to stick it to your pants first to remove some of the stickiness.
 The two smaller stickers in the bottom right go on each copy of the Beer Keg Registration sheet.

-Once you've gotten all this filled out and stickers applied, the customer takes the white copy and we keep the pink copy
+Once you've gotten all this filled out and stickers applied, the customer takes the white copy and we keep the pink copy.

 Attach a Keg Collar
 -------------------